Amateur radio in India: History

 Temporary amateur radio licences were issued from 1946, after the end of World War II.
 By 1948, there were 50 amateur radio operators in India, although only a dozen were active.
 Following India's independence in 1947, the first amateur radio organization, the Amateur Radio Club of India was inaugurated on 15 May 1948 at the School of Signals at Mhow in Madhya Pradesh.
 The club headquarters was later moved to New Delhi, where it was renamed the Amateur Radio Society of India (ARSI) on 15 May 1954.
 As India's oldest amateur radio organization, ARSI became its representative at the International Amateur Radio Union.

 Partly due to low awareness among the general population and prohibitive equipment costs, the number of licensed amateur radio operators did not increase significantly over the next two decades, numbering fewer than a thousand by 1970.
-CW (Morse code) and AM were the predominant modes at that time.
+CW (Morse code) and amplitude modulation (AM) were the predominant modes at that time.
 The electronic equipment was mostly valve-based, obtained from Indian army surpluses.
-During the mid-1960s, the modes of operation saw a change from Amplitude Modulation to Single Side Band (SSB) as the preferred communication mode.
+During the mid-1960s, the modes of operation saw a change from AM to single sideband (SSB) as the preferred communication mode.
 By 1980, the number of amateur radio operators had risen to 1,500.
 In 1984, then Indian Prime Minister, Rajiv Gandhi, waived the import duty for wireless equipment.
 After this, the number of operators rose steadily, and by 2000 there were 10,000 licensed ham operators.
 As of 2007, there are more than 17,000 licensed users in India.

 Amateur radio operators have played a significant part in disaster management and emergencies.
 In 1991, during the Gulf War, a lone Indian ham operator in Kuwait, provided the only means of communication between stranded Indian nationals in that country and their relatives in India.
 Amateur radio operators have also played a helpful part in disaster management.
 Shortly after the 1993 Latur and 2001 Gujarat earthquakes, the central government rushed teams of ham radio operators to the epicentre to provide vital communication links.
 In December 2004, a group of amateur radio operators on DX-pedition on the Andaman Islands witnessed the 2004 Indian Ocean Tsunami.
 With communication lines between the islands severed, the group provided the only way of relaying live updates and messages to stations across the world.